nikoksr/notify/README.md

 // Send a test message.
 _ = notifier.Send(
+	context.Background(),
 	"Subject/Title",
-	"The actual message.
-Hello, you awesome gophers! :)", )
+	"The actual message - Hello, you awesome gophers! :)", )
 ```

 ## Supported services <a id="supported_services"></a>

+> Please create feature requests for missing services (see #3 for example)

 - *Amazon SES*
 - *Discord*